Yu-an/yu-an.github.io/_pages/projects.md

 title: projects
 permalink: /projects/
 ---
-Broadly, I am interested in the interaction of meaning, structure and context across different languages, in connection with language acquisition:
+Broadly, I am interested in the interaction of semantics, syntax and pragmatics across different languages, in connection with language acquisition:

--- Cross-linguistically, how does meaning interact with syntactic structure and pragmatic context?
+-- Cross-linguistically, how does meaning interact with the syntactic structure and pragmatic contexts?

 -- Does the interaction simplify or complicate the task of acquiring meaning?